ohmra/Puissance4/README.md

 # Connect4
 Connect 4, Second Yeat College Project

-A classis turned based connect 4 games
+A classis turned based connect 4 games \n
 The code is Franglish because it was a french college project.

 # How to